 Roughly 80 students from Rutherford County’s Central Magnet, Holloway and Siegel high schools and Cheatham County’s Sycamore High School created business proposals and made pitches to be judged by three MTSU faculty members and three graduate assistants from the Jones College of Business.

-Bill McDowell, holder of the Wright Travel Chair of Entrepreneurship in the Jones College and coordinator of the fair, said he was impressed by the students’ creativity at the fair.
+Bill McDowell, holder of the Pam Wright Chair of Entrepreneurship in the Jones College and coordinator of the fair, said he was impressed by the students’ creativity at the fair.

 The event was developed to get students thinking about entrepreneurship before entering college.
 McDowell reached out to area schools in advance so that students had time to prepare.